bonitasoft/bonita-doc/md/connector-archetype.md

 A connector implementation is made of two elements:
 - An xml file used to explicit the definition implemented, the dependencies required and the location of the implementation sources
-- A set of Java based classes, constituting the sources of the implementation
+- A set of Java based classes, constituting the implementation sources

 ##### Implementation XML file